JDK (Java Development Kit) Tutorials

 It contains only one piece of information, an instance of time with minutes, seconds and milliseconds truncated, and date randomized.

-Since MySimpleDate class is not implementing the Comparable interface, its objects can not be managed by TreeSet collection.
+Since MySimpleDate class is not implementing the Comparable interface, its objects cannot be managed by TreeSet collection.
 So I have commented out some lines in the CollectionTest program to avoid testing on TreeSet collection.

 Collection Class, Number of Objects, Time